needle-mirror/com.unity.polyspatial.visionos/Documentation~/PolySpatialXRProjectValidation.md

 The issues header has buttons to navigate between GameObjects with issues or lets you open the Project Validation window to see all issues in your project and opened scenes.

-The availability of some features and components is dependent on the visionOS application type that your scene is targeting.
-The dropdown button labeled **Everything** in the image, allows you to choose the application types to use for validation.
+The availability of some features and components is dependent on the visionOS application mode that your scene is targeting.
+The dropdown button labeled **Everything** in the image, allows you to choose the application modes to use for validation.

 The **Fix this Object** button automatically fixes all validation issues in the currently selected GameObject.
 The **Hide/Show Alerts** button will hide or show the Component issues in all the GameObjects.